 Leaks are easiest to identify with some pressure in the boat, so make sure you not only test paddle an aluminum canoe but bring along some gear.
 Sit in the seats and use your hands to check that the thwarts are secure.

-Composite canoes are made with materials like glass fiber, aramid, or carbon fiber being laid in a mold and mixed with resins to produce a canoe hull.
+Composite canoes are made with materials like glass fibre, aramid, or carbon fibre being laid in a mold and mixed with resins to produce a canoe hull.
 Composite canoes tend to be very light and stiff.

 Used composite canoes will very likely have scratches on the hull, even if the owner was extremely careful.
 Most scratches are probably just cosmetic, but be wary of deep scratches or cracking that goes through the gel coat.

 This can expose the fabric underneath, compromise the integrity of the canoe and require restorative work.
 Another concern for composite canoes is oil canning, which is when the hull bends and flexes while paddling instead of remaining rigid.